Late last week Rockwell Automation released version 8.1 of their FactoryTalk ViewPoint software.

 So, what do you think of the new features in ViewPoint 8.1?
 Have you been waiting for the HTML 5 and Mobile Device support?

-Share your thoughts and opinions using the “leave a reply” form at the bottom of this page.
+Share your thoughts and opinions using the “post a comment or question” link below.